Apr 16, 2017

 It’s best to keep the future in mind when setting up the newborn’s room.
 Ideally, as the child grows, the room adjust, but doesn’t need total rearrangement (as that is confusing to the little one!).

-Stay tuned for our upcoming article about the set-up for months 6-12.
+Click here for an article about the set-up for months 6-12.

 Now I’d love to hear from you!